MichaelKohler/volunteer-contributions-fetch/README.md

 ### Testing changes

-You can also add a temporary file with a test config as well as the call to `fetchAll` if you would like to test changes within this project.
-A sample config can be found in the configuration section above.
-Please make sure to not include that config file when committing!
+You can use `npm run example` which uses `fetchAll` if you would like to test changes within this project.
+The configuration for this can be adjusted in `example/index.js`.
+A full sample config can be found in the configuration section above.
+Please make sure to not include testing config file changes when committing!
+The file is not ignored to make it so that new checkouts do not have to copy around a file first.

 ### Deployments